-The aim of the InterLeptons project is to unveil the new physics nature of the so-called flavor anomalies implementing a bottom-up approach based on the studies of data collected at the Belle II experiment, located in the interaction region of the Super-KEKB collider.
-The team focuses on final state events containing leptons and large amount of missing energy.
+The aim InterLeptons is to unveil the new physics nature of the so-called flavor anomalies implementing a bottom-up approach based on the studies of data collected at the Belle II experiment, located in the interaction region of the Super-KEKB collider.
+The team focuses on final state events containing leptons and a large amount of missing energy.
 The results of the searches will be interpreted in terms of low mass dark matter, new forces/interactions, and in terms of lepton flavor violating and lepton flavor non-universal couplings.

 InterLeptons brings a significant advancement of a new research area in Austria with the potential of revolutionizing particle physics.